sal55/langs/MLang/Modules.md

 Simple programs of one module contain only code.
 But after feedback from Reddit users when I first posted about this scheme towards the end of last year, this was relaxed.

-The Lead Module, the one submitted to this whole-program compiler, can contains header directives followed by normal code.
+The Lead Module, the one submitted to this whole-program compiler, can contain header directives followed by normal code.

 Although this is a little problematical; that module name, say `P`, is used for both the primary Subprogram name `P`, and the name of the first module 'P'.
-But Subprogram and Module names cannot clash, because they create separate namespaces.
+But Subprogram and Module names cannot clash, because they both create separate namespaces.

 (The solution used is to internally rename the main module as `$P`, which is usually not seen as module names are rarely used.
 But it can be seen in error messages.)